 The immune system usually produces antibodies, also known as immunoglobulins, that fight foreign organisms.
 If you have an autoimmune disease, the immune system makes antibodies that attack the body’s tissues.
 These substances are called autoantibodies.

-If the autoantibodies injure the glomeruli, inflammation can occur.
-This leads to kidney damage, and eventually, proteinuria.
+If the autoantibodies damage the glomeruli, inflammation can occur.
+This leads to kidney damage and, eventually, proteinuria.

-The following autoimmune diseases are associated with proteinuria:
+The following autoimmune diseases have associations with proteinuria:

 Preeclampsia

 Though preeclampsia usually goes away after delivery, it’s a serious condition that can lead to preterm birth.
-Individuals with preeclampsia should be carefully monitored.
+Individuals with preeclampsia require careful monitoring.

 Cancer

-In severe cases, proteinuria is caused by cancer.
-Several types of cancer are associated with high urine protein levels, including:
+In severe cases, proteinuria is due to cancer.
+Several types of cancer have associations with high urine protein levels, including:

 In some conditions, such as multiple myeloma, kidney damage occurs when abnormal proteins in the blood bind with normal proteins in the urine.
 As kidney function declines, more protein ends up in the urine.